 The Artist in Residence Studio program is a working model for sustainable ongoing art education in schools.
 AIRS brings together local professional artists, teachers, and community partners to create opportunities for equitable access to long-term arts education for elementary students in Vancouver public schools.
 The model for the AIRS program emerged through a series of community roundtable consultations and is inspired in part by the Reggio Emilia Atelier model and the internationally acclaimed Studio 13.

 Research shows that the benefits of the visual arts are realized through consistent engagement over time.
 Over time, students are able to develop technical and perceptual skills, build confidence in visual communication and self-expression and deepen their understanding of the art making process.
 Currently in BC, access to specialist art programming in public schools through artist residencies is short term, limited to a few classrooms within a school and reliant on parent fundraising or competitive grant application processes.
-The AIRS model seeks to address the issue of equity and consistency of access to visual arts programming for students within public elementary schools in Vancouver.
+The AIRS model seeks to address the issue of equity and consistency of access to visual arts programming for students within public elementary schools in Vancouver School District.

 Watch this video produced by Alison Chan, Sky Li and Vivian James to learn more about the AIRS program.